-Figure B-25.
+Figure B-26.
 Commercial fixed gear and recreational groundfish fishing grounds that are closed due to yelloweye rockfish bycatch constraints.
-The non-trawl RCA that is closed from 30-100 fathoms is equivalent to the > 30 fathom state recreational depth closure from April-Sept.
+The non-trawl RCA that is closed from 30-100 fm is equivalent to the > 30 fm state recreational depth closure from April-Sept.